tiprankstipranks

 DGRO Summary

 DGRO is the iShares Core Dividend Growth ETF, which follows the Morningstar US Dividend Growth Index.
-It invests mainly in large U.S. companies that have a history of steadily raising their dividends over time.
-Its holdings span many sectors, including financials, health care, and technology, and include well-known names like Microsoft and Apple.
-Someone might invest in DGRO to seek a mix of long-term growth and a growing stream of dividend income in one diversified fund.
+It invests mainly in large U.S. companies that have a history of steadily increasing their dividend payments.
+The fund holds well-known names like Microsoft, Apple, JPMorgan Chase, and Johnson & Johnson, and spreads your money across many sectors, including financials, technology, and health care.
+Someone might invest in DGRO to seek a mix of income from dividends and long-term growth in one diversified fund.
 A key risk is that its stock prices and dividend-paying companies can still go up and down with the overall market.

 How much will it cost me?The iShares Core Dividend Growth ETF (DGRO) has an expense ratio of 0.08%, which means you’ll pay $0.80 per year for every $1,000 invested.
 This is lower than average because it’s a passively managed fund that tracks an index, keeping costs down for investors.